-Shakespeare and the poaching legend
+Shakespeare and the poaching legend at Charlecote

 There can be no doubt that William Shakespeare would have known Charlecote and its rural parkland, and been aware of the Lucy family.
 But can we say that there were closer connections between Shakespeare and the Lucys?